 Now that Samba is installed, we need to create a directory for it to share:

-To run this command change username to your actual username.
+To run this command change your username to your actual username.
 This command will create a directory named sambashare.

 At the bottom of the file, add the following lines: